Yuweh/DevOps101/README.md

 ------

-If this project helped you or you have questions or proposals, please message me at xiapps.wordpress.com //thank you
+If this project helped you or you have questions or proposals, please message me at

+### xiapps.wordpress.com

+or email me directly at

+### francisb.xiapps@gmail.com //thank you

 [![forthebadge](http://forthebadge.com/images/badges/made-with-swift.svg)](http://forthebadge.com) [![forthebadge](http://forthebadge.com/images/badges/built-with-love.svg)](http://forthebadge.com)